dojo/docs/dijit/layout/LinkPane.rst

   <a href="foo.html" data-dojo-type="dijit.layout.LinkPane">Hello</a>

-This can be used in other layout widgets, such as a `TabContainer <dijit/layout/TabContainer>`_:
+This can be used in other layout widgets, such as a :ref:`TabContainer <dijit/layout/TabContainer>`:

 .. code-block :: html